lilykasperek/DataViz_Final_Project/classmate_projects.md

 ## March 28

 Tom is working on an R package with Covid data sets.
 He has made maps and came up with queries.

+## March 30

+Emil is working on a shiny app for hockey data and is trying to make different visualizations of the data.